Souillac, Mauritius: History

-In 1787, Vicomte de Souillac decided to create a port for the south and southwest of the then Isle de France.
+In 1787, Vicomte de Souillac decided to establish a port for the south and southwest of the then Isle de France.
 At that time the island was an important port of call for the French vessels on their way to and from India.
 Strategically, the French also wanted a base for the defence of the southern coast.
 The most suitable place to erect a port was the southernmost point of the island where a large and deep estuary (formed by the Savanne River), without coral reefs, would permit the vessels to accost nearest to the land.
-The port would also be used for the transportation of agricultural products (including sugar) to Port Louis as no suitable road could link Port Louis with the Southern part of the island at that time.
+The port would also be used for the transportation of agricultural products (including sugar) to Port Louis as no suitable road linked Port Louis with the southern part of the island at that time.

 On 1 January 1787, a Royal Order ascribed to the locality the name of "Port Souillac", partly to honour the Vicomte's contribution to the development of the port.
 Vicomte de Souillac left Isle de France on 5 November 1787.

 During the English colonisation, the port has been greatly used for the transportation of sugar from the many southern sugar factories to the Capital (Port Louis) making it the busiest seaport in the south.
 Its importance started to decrease with the introduction of railways on the island in 1877.
 With the development of other means of transport, the port became less and less used.
 However, by that time, the locality had already grown into a village.
 The village kept the name of Souillac.